Düren: 20th century

 By 1900, Düren was among Germany's richest cities (with 42 millionaires and 93 factories) and had a population of 27,168.
 By comparison, fewer than 5,000 people had lived in Düren a century earlier.

 The city of Düren was located on the main fighting front during the Allied invasion of Germany in World War II.
 During 1944 and 1945, the protracted and bloody Battle for Hürtgenwald was fought on Düren's district area, and on November 16, 1944, Düren was completely destroyed by Allied air bombings.
 Approximately 22,000 people lived in Düren at that time, and 3,000 of them died during the bombing.
 Those who survived were evacuated to central Germany.
 Destroyed buildings included the Stadttheater Düren (1907), designed in Jugendstil by Carl Moritz.

 By 1939, the population had risen to over 45,000, but then fell to just 3,806 by June 1945 due to the effects of World War II.
 After the bombing of November 16, 1944, on March 1, 1945, only four German residents lived in the city, including forced laborers etc. there were 21 people.
 On April 1, the number of inhabitants had risen to 180 and on May 1, 1945, there were already 1,218 people.
 In December 1945 the number increased to 25,000 inhabitants and in 1958 it was 45,000, the same number as before the war.
 Due to the incorporation of several places in the area, the city's population grew on January 1, 1972, by 35,522 to 89,087.

-On February 25, 1945, U.S. troops crossed the Rur at Düren.
+On February 23, 1945, U.S. troops crossed the Rur at Düren.
 After the war was over in the summer that year, many evacuated people came back to the destroyed city and started to rebuild their homes against the advice of the American troops.
 By June 1945, the population had risen to 3,806.
 Most of the architecture in Düren therefore dates from the 1950s.

+Düren became part of the British occupation zone in Germany June 1945.
+By Ordinance No. 46 the British Military Government created the state of Nordrhein/Westfalen.
+1949, Düren became part of the Federal Republic of Germany.

+Geography

+Düren is situated in the Jülich-Zülpich Börde at the north end of the Eifel, within the lowland of the Roer.
+The south east reaches the north end of the Drover Heath.